mhlow/Ming-Han-Low---Infotrack-Junior-Developer-Technical-Test/README.md

 Gave answers about how it should be `m.id` instead of `m.matter_id` and that queries should check for between -30 and 30 days (disregarded).

-> Asked Claude to generate unit tests for both backend and frontend
+> Asked Claude to generate unit tests for both backend and frontend Ended up not using them as they did not work properly, did my own research instead.

-> Ended up not using them as they did not work properly, did my own research instead.
+Could've used AI more honestly but had enough of an idea of what to do.